ikaragyulieva/ikaragyulieva/README.md

 <br/>

 I am Ivelina, a Project Manager with background in mobile payment solution service.
 I am a tech enthusiast recently graduationg the Software Engineering program of SoftUni (coding school) initialy with C# and later specialysing with Python.
-During my studing I have also worked with JS, HTML, CSS as well as using diferent technoligues for the succesfgul development of a web applications.
+I have experience with Python, Django JS, HTML, CSS as well as technoligues for the succesfgul development of a web applications.
 <!--
 *   🌍  I'm based in Geneva, Switzerland
 *   ✉️  You can contact me at [ivelina.karagulieva@gmail.com](mailto:ivelina.karagulieva@gmail.com)